Kstrella/Advanced-Java/README.md

 # Advanced-Java
-Java projects from me CS2 course that show use of advanced data structures
+Java projects from my CS2 course that shows use of advanced data structures